 Nottingham doctor sexually assaulted patients, court told

-By Greig Watson and Matthew Cooper, PA
+By Greig Watson & PA news agency

 BBC News